-I was a guinea pig at Mount Sinai’s wellness lab of the future
+I was a guinea pig at Mount Sinai’s health lab of the future

 Once I finished the assessments, Stark laid out all of my results on a giant screen, using data visualizations to show how I measure up to what’s considered average for my age, gender, race, and ethnicity.

-The visualizations also include information from detailed surveys I filled out, before even stepping through Lab 100’s door, on my diet, sleep, and exercise patterns.
+The visualizations also include information from detailed surveys I filled out, before even stepping through Lab100’s door, on my diet, sleep, and exercise patterns.
 During my assessment, I learned that my ratio of body fat to muscle and bone was elevated–though that wasn’t a complete surprise, given that I’d just come back from a trip.
 The one area I was off the charts?
 Vocabulary, which wasn’t a surprise either given my profession as a writer.

 But the entire experience was unlike any interaction with a doctor I’d ever had–and I’d never seen the current state of my health laid out in such a visual, easy-to-understand manner.

-I’m generally healthy, but many of the people who’ve come through Lab 100 since it opened in private beta last October have chronic diseases like diabetes or hypertension (anyone who’s interested can sign up for an assessment via the lab’s website).
+I’m generally healthy, but many of the people who’ve come through Lab100 since it opened in private beta last October have chronic diseases like diabetes or hypertension (anyone who’s interested can sign up for an assessment via the lab’s website).
 But the impact of seeing your health metrics visualized was powerful for them as well.
 “By and large when they come in they already know they have these issues,” Stark says.
 “What they’re telling us is that this is the first time they’ve seen how all of these factors link together and they’re seeing it presented to them onscreen and explained as a story.”

 From the clinic to the real world

 This is all well and good.
-But bringing a small scale prototype like Lab 100 to a larger audience is a daunting task, especially within the existing health care system.
+But bringing a small scale prototype like Lab100 to a larger audience is a daunting task, especially within the existing health care system.
 “We know that health care doesn’t happen when you’re in the hospital, when you’re in the clinic.
 It happens the other 364 days of the year when you’re out in the real world,” Stark says.
 “That’s why a lot of the work we’re doing is how do we scale this out of a brick and mortar clinic and put it in the real world.”

-The technology inside Lab 100 may end up in the real world in several different forms.
+The technology inside Lab100 may end up in the real world in several different forms.
 The assessments and visualizations have already been integrated into other programs at Mount Sinai, like the sports medicine and rehabilitation medicine department and the neuro-performance center.
-Dr. Joel Dudley, the director of the Institute for Next Generation Healthcare at the Icahn School of Medicine at Mount Sinai–the institute that Lab 100 sits within–is already working on bringing a similar version of the physical lab to other countries.
+Dr. Joel Dudley, the director of the Institute for Next Generation Healthcare at the Icahn School of Medicine at Mount Sinai–the institute that Lab100 sits within–is already working on bringing a similar version of the physical lab to other countries.

 But the biggest question remains: Does seeing your complete health data presented to you in this visual way actually motivate people to change their habits and live healthier–which means they require fewer health care services in the future?

 To find out, Dudley is working to prepare a pilot study at Mount Sinai, which, like other companies that insure their employees, has a great incentive to reduce its overall health insurance costs.
 The hospital system already encourages employees to complete a standard health and wellness test in exchange for reduced insurance premiums.
-If Dudley gets his way, a sample of 1,000 people at Mount Sinai will do this standard test, and another 1,000 will do Lab 100.
-He hopes to show that Lab 100’s methods show a enough of a return on investment to interest companies that are interested in keeping their employees healthier.
+If Dudley gets his way, a sample of 1,000 people at Mount Sinai will do this standard test, and another 1,000 will do Lab100.
+He hopes to show that Lab100’s methods show enough of a return on investment to interest companies that are interested in keeping their employees healthier.

-That could mean that Lab 100 could one day be embedded inside large workplaces, where you can stop by during your lunch break and get a wellness test.
+That means that Lab100 could one day be embedded inside large workplaces, where you can stop by during your lunch break and get a wellness test.
 Or, you could potentially find a scaled down version in a self-service kiosk at your local pharmacy, or at the gym.
 But the team is still figuring out the business model.
-When Lab 100 comes out of private beta and opens to the general public later this year, it will switch to a paid model–with pricing still to be determined.
+When Lab100 comes out of private beta and opens to the general public later this year, it will switch to a paid model–with pricing still to be determined.

 For Dudley, gathering more data on what healthy looks like is one of the more ambitious goals of the project.
 Because doctors are trained to perform a test only if they have a suspicion that there’s something wrong, most electronic health records are almost completely empty–which makes it hard for technologists to train machine learning algorithms and make health care more predictive.
 “Algorithms are way ahead of the data,” Dudley says.
 “We have all the algorithms we need for the next 10 years.
 What we need is the right data to feed into them.”

-After I finished at Lab 100 and went through my results with Stark, I got an email with a PDF of all the visualizations we’d discussed.
-I filled out a survey about my experience, which will feed back into Lab 100’s efforts to make the UX of the clinic better.
+After I finished at Lab100 and went through my results with Stark, I got an email with a PDF of all the visualizations we’d discussed.
+I filled out a survey about my experience, which will feed back into Lab100’s efforts to make the UX of the clinic better.
 A vial of my blood went to Mount Sinai’s bio bank, where it will be deidentified and the DNA extracted for researchers at the hospital to use, since I consented to researchers using my anonymized Lab 100 results in other studies as well.

 It’s a service model that’s virtually nonexistent elsewhere in the health care system–one that’s based on UX, data, visualizations, storytelling, and most crucially, user-centered design and consent.